DiamondLovesYou/rust-pnacl-hello-world/README.md

 * Run ```make SYSROOT=path/to/rust/build NACL_SDK=path/to/pepper serve```

+After its finished building, it'll open a new browser window!

 ### Note:

-1. You will see a number of warnings.
-This is normal, and is being worked on.
-2. The build will take longer than what the amount of source would otherwise indicate.
-This is also normal, and is also being worked on.
+The build will take longer than what the amount of source would otherwise indicate.
+This is normal, and is a result of the way the PNaCl IR legalization works (it's basically LTO).